tarqsalah/ML-based-groundwater-drought-modeling/README.md

-# Defining and Predicting Groundwater Drought Dynamics in a Temperate Maritime Region using Standardised Groundwater Index (SGI) and Ensemble Machine Learning
+# Groundwater Drought Prediction using Ensemble Machine Learning

 Code for an integrated framework that defines, detects, and predicts groundwater drought across the Irish groundwater monitoring network, combining